Michael Fabricant: Use of social media

 In July 2018, Fabricant was accused of being Islamophobic over a subsequently-deleted tweet he shared depicting London mayor Sadiq Khan, who is a Muslim, in a sex act with a pig.
 Some Labour MPs called for Fabricant's suspension and former Conservative Party chairman Sayeeda Warsi responded, describing Islamophobia in the Conservative party as "widespread".
 Fabricant said he had been distracted in a meeting when he sent it and did not spot what the image actually showed.

-In May 2021, Fabricant was accused by Hope Not Hate of racism, after he tweeted that pro-Palestinian protesters in London were "primitives" that are "trying to bring to London what they do in the Middle East".
+In May 2021, Fabricant was accused by Hope not Hate of racism, after he tweeted that pro-Palestinian protesters in London were "primitives" that are "trying to bring to London what they do in the Middle East".
 Fabricant subsequently deleted the tweet, stating that "attacks on the British police as shown in the video are disgraceful".
 The Conservative party was asked by The Guardian for comment but declined.

 In March 2022, Fabricant commented on social media that a proposed bill outlawing cyberflashing should include an exemption for dating apps.
 This was criticised by local councillor Joanne Grange.

 In May 2022 Fabricant commented in relation to the arrest of an anonymous Conservative MP for rape, tweeting: "I am expecting a strong turnout of Conservative MPs at PMQs today, not only to demonstrate their strong support for Boris!
 BUT also to prove they are NOT the one told by the Chief Whip to stay at home.
 I'll be there!"
 The tweet was described by Labour Deputy Leader Angela Rayner as "grotesque".
 Fabricant said: "No-one is making light of rape or assault.
 Far from it.
 But those who want to read something into a comment will contrive to do so whatever.
 They are professional offence takers."
 Fabricant deleted his original tweet just over two hours later.

 Media work

-The Final Cut, BBC

 Fabricant was political adviser to the 1995 BBC drama series The Final Cut and made a cameo appearance in the broadcast.

-Celebrity First Dates, Channel 4

 During Prime Minister's Question Time on 13 September 2017, the prime minister, Theresa May, said that Fabricant would be appearing on the Channel 4 series Celebrity First Dates.
 She asked: "What I'm not sure about is whether my honourable friend is the celebrity or the first date".
 Nearly two months later, at the beginning of November 2017, Fabricant came out as bisexual on the show.
+In April 2025, Fabricant entered the Celebrity Big Brother house to appear as a housemate on the twenty-fourth series and was the first contestant to be voted out.